-There was an interesting comment recently from a coach in the Coach the Life Coach Facebook Group with somebody suggesting that her life coaching program was best for her clients when she met with them bi-weekly.
+There was an interesting comment recently from a coach in the Fully Booked Coach Facebook Group with somebody suggesting that her life coaching program was best for her clients when she met with them bi-weekly.

-They seems to suggest that the coach has everything mapped out before the coaching process has even begun.
+They seem to suggest that the coach has everything mapped out before the coaching process has even begun.

-When traditional clients (those who aren’t life coaches themselves as that process can be very different depending on where the knowledge gaps are), ask me what we will be doing in each session, this is pretty much verbatim what I tell them:
+Back when I was a life coach and a prospective client would ask me what we will be doing in each session, this is pretty much verbatim what I told them:

 For example, if you’re stressed senseless at work it is almost impossible to be able to walk out of the office in the evening and leave all that stress behind.
 It’s inevitably going to impact on your home and social life.